sailpoint-oss/golang-sdk/api_v3/docs/AccessRequestApprovalsAPI.md

 [[Back to README]](../README.md)

-## RejectAccessRequest
+## Rejects an access request approval.

 > map[string]interface{} RejectAccessRequest(ctx, approvalId).CommentDto(commentDto).Execute()

-Rejects an access request approval.
+This endpoint rejects an access request approval.
+Only the owner of the approval and admin users are allowed to perform this action.

 ### Example